-You can use the Opal Card outside of the Sydney Metropolitan Transport for when you travel to the Blue Mountains, Central Coast, Hunter, Illawarra and the Southern Highlands.
-One of the reasons this is a good option for tourists not to mention getting to and from the airport.
+You can use the Opal Card outside of the Sydney Metropolitan Transport when you travel to the Blue Mountains, Central Coast, Hunter, Illawarra, and the Southern Highlands.
+One of the reasons this is a good option for tourists, not to mention getting to and from the airport.

 There are five different types of Opal Cards.

-- Gold Senior/Pensioner Opal Card – to be eligible for this care you must have either an NSW Seniors Card, Pensioner Concession Card or an NSW War Widow/ers Card.
-Interstate senior and asylum seekers may also be eligible for this card.
+Gold Senior/Pensioner Opal Card – to be eligible for this care you must have either an NSW Seniors Card, Pensioner Concession Card, or an NSW War Widow/ers Card.
+Interstate seniors and asylum seekers may also be eligible for this card.
 For these last two circumstances, please go to the Opal Card website to apply.

 All you need to do is to load value onto the card and tap it on a designated Opal card reader before you travel and again when you arrive at your destination.
 The Opal Card system will automatically deduct the fare from the amount that you have on your card.

 Taping on and taping off when you travel.